Mandalay (band): Instinct and Solace (2000–2001)

 Mandalay's second album Instinct was released in 2000 and co-produced with Andy Bradfield (Everything but the Girl, Future Sound of London, Björk) and Yoad Nevo (Jem).
 MK from The Guardian states, "Instinct draws inspiration from jazz and classical music to create resolutely elegant, affecting pop ... lush and expansive, Instincts musical world is perfectly realised."

 The first single from this album, "Deep Love", was remixed by Nitin Sawhney - Mandalay went on to support Sawhney on his UK/London dates.
 Performances at Ibiza's chillout festivals followed including "Las Dallias" and "Dreamdaze" culminating in a headline performance at The Big Chill festival in the UK.

 In order to consolidate their position in the United States (where they were known mostly by hearsay and association), Mandalay released an America-only compilation album called Solace in 2001 which is also considered to be their debut album for the US.
 This comprised a mix of tracks from Empathy and Instinct (both previously unavailable in the US) and was packaged with an 11 track remix album with contributions from Wagon Christ, Alex Reece and Charlie May.
 Solace sold more than 44,000 copies in the US, and the band made a brief tour to promote it.

 Split and current projects (2002–present)

 Although the band was on the brink of an American breakthrough, Mandalay ended in 2002 when Hitchcock and Freeman parted ways shortly after the release of Solace, due to irreconcilable personal and professional differences.

 Hitchcock went on to release her album Passive Aggressive in 2005 which includes collaborations with artists Ryuichi Sakamoto, Hector Zazou and Chris Brann.
 She is currently working on a new solo album.

-Freeman went on to compose music for a number of short films, the full-length art movie Far from China by director C.S.
+Freeman went on to compose music for a number of short films, the full-length art film Far from China by director C.S.
 Leigh and a number of UK and US TV programmes including the award-winning documentary series Testing God.

 In 2013, Freeman started releasing music again after a long period of creative silence.